gilles-foucault-univ/BLE_ASYNCHRONOUS_MODE_IMU/README.md

 # BLE Asynchronous transfer mode IMU
 This code connects to the Arduino Nano 33 BLE Peripheral and executes commands to sample Bosch BMI270 IMU axes (acceleration, gyroscope, magnetometer).
-In order to maximize the sampling rate, data are transfer asynchronously after sampling.
+In order to maximize the sampling rate, data are transfered asynchronously *after* sampling.
-Sampling rate is:
+The achieved sampling rate is:
 - 167Hz for 6DOF (acceleration+gyroscope) when the sampling method *stops* BLE communication during transfer (RECORD_DURING_SECONDS)
 - 96Hz for 6DOF (acceleration+gyroscope) when the sampling method *does not* stop BLE during transfer (RECORD_UNTIL_STOP)